Ieronim Uborevich: Biography

-Uborevich was arrested on May 29, 1937, and along with Tukhachevsky, August Kork, and others, was arraigned in the Case of the Trotskyist Anti-Soviet Military Organization on June 11, 1937.
+Arrested on May 29, 1937, Uborevich – along with Tukhachevsky, August Kork, and others – was arraigned in the Case of the Trotskyist Anti-Soviet Military Organization on June 11, 1937.
 Judged guilty of espionage and sabotage by a clandestine military tribunal, he was sentenced to death and executed on the same day.
 During the Khrushchev Thaw he was posthumously rehabilitated by the Military Collegium of the Supreme Court of the Soviet Union on January 31, 1957.

 Uborevich was survived by his wife Nina (née Maximova) and daughter Vladimira (Mira).
 Nina Uborevich was arrested in late 1937 and executed in 1941.
-Mira Uborevich was sent in an orphanage and later (in 1944) arrested and convicted.
-Her memoirs were published in 2008; in 2013 she was interviewed in a multi-part documentary for Russia-K TV channel.
+Mira Uborevich was sent to an orphanage and later (in 1944) arrested and convicted.
+Her memoirs were published in 2008; in 2013 she was interviewed in a multi-part documentary for the Russia-K television channel.